Hasidim: the Unseen

-Stamford Hill (London) is home to the largest community of Hasidic Jews of Ashkenazi descents in Europe.
-Approximately 40,000 people.
-In this London neighbourhood live their daily lives three of the main sects of the dozens that exist: Bobov (originally from Poland, but with its main headquarters in Brooklyn, USA), Belz (Ukraine), Biala (Poland) and Satmar (Hungary).
+Stamford Hill (London) is home to the largest community of Hasidic Jews of Ashkenazi descent in Europe, with approximately 40,000 people.
+In this London neighborhood, four of the main congregations among the many that exist live out their daily lives: Bobov (originally from Poland, now headquartered in Brooklyn, USA), Belz (Ukraine), Biala (Poland), and Satmar (Hungary).

-Black figures always walking back and forth with celerity.
+Black-clad figures always walking back and forth with urgency.
 Yiddish and Hebrew banners.
 Dozens of children playing everywhere.

-It could be the ultra-orthodox neighbourhood of Mea Shearim in Jerusalem.
+It could be the ultra-Orthodox neighborhood of Mea Shearim in Jerusalem.

-Hassidim is an ongoing project about searching and learning from this hermetic and seemingly hostile community, but once it opens its doors to the outsider it is surprising and unexpected.
+Hasidim is an ongoing project driven by the search for understanding and learning from this hermetic and seemingly insular community—one that, once it opens its doors to an outsider, proves to be surprising and unexpected.

-With special feasts and celebrations almost monthly, its life is shaped by the Torah and all the surrounding rules added over the centuries by the different sects.
-Everything that is done or not done is asked to the Rabbi, who, depending on the sect, will make some decisions or others.
-The Sabbath is the key moment of the week, everything turns around the Sabbath: clothing, liturgies, allowed and forbidden activities...
+With special feasts and celebrations almost every month, life here is shaped by the Torah and the many additional rules established over centuries by different congregations.
+Every action—or inaction—is guided by the Rabbi, who, depending on the congregation, may issue different rulings.
+The Sabbath is the focal point of the week; everything revolves around it—clothing, liturgies, permitted and forbidden activities...

-The surprising thing about this community is, despite appearances, they enjoy their lives in ways that are sometimes shocking to the outsider.
-Electronic music, energetic dancing, a rich and abundant social life...
-The traditional and conservative is sometimes overtaken by a bit of debauchery (permitted, of course) and open and interesting conversations.
+What is most surprising about this community is that, despite appearances, they enjoy life in ways that can be unexpected—even shocking—to outsiders.
+Electronic music, energetic dancing, a rich and abundant social life… Tradition and conservatism are sometimes momentarily overshadowed by a touch of exuberance (within permitted limits, of course) and open, engaging conversations.

-The aim of this project is to visit all these layers and to break the Western-derived cliché of a backward, heteropatriarchal cultural group, and to delve where no one else has done so by finding the real face of Hasidic Jews.
+The aim of this project is to explore all these layers and challenge the Western-derived cliché of a backward, patriarchal cultural group—to go beyond the surface and reveal the true face of Hasidic Jews.

-Black figures always walking back and forth with celerity.
+Black-clad figures always walking back and forth with urgency.
 Yiddish and Hebrew banners.
 Dozens of children playing everywhere.

-It could be the ultra-orthodox neighbourhood of Mea Shearim in Jerusalem.
+It could be the ultra-Orthodox neighborhood of Mea Shearim in Jerusalem.

-Hassidim is an ongoing project about searching and learning from this hermetic and seemingly hostile community, but once it opens its doors to the outsider it is surprising and unexpected.
+Hasidim is an ongoing project driven by the search for understanding and learning from this hermetic and seemingly insular community—one that, once it opens its doors to an outsider, proves to be surprising and unexpected.

-With special feasts and celebrations almost monthly, its life is shaped by the Torah and all the surrounding rules added over the centuries by the different sects.
-Everything that is done or not done is asked to the Rabbi, who, depending on the sect, will make some decisions or others.
-The Sabbath is the key moment of the week, everything turns around the Sabbath: clothing, liturgies, allowed and forbidden activities...
+With special feasts and celebrations almost every month, life here is shaped by the Torah and the many additional rules established over centuries by different congregations.
+Every action—or inaction—is guided by the Rabbi, who, depending on the congregation, may issue different rulings.
+The Sabbath is the focal point of the week; everything revolves around it—clothing, liturgies, permitted and forbidden activities...

-The surprising thing about this community is, despite appearances, they enjoy their lives in ways that are sometimes shocking to the outsider.
-Electronic music, energetic dancing, a rich and abundant social life...
-The traditional and conservative is sometimes overtaken by a bit of debauchery (permitted, of course) and open and interesting conversations.
+What is most surprising about this community is that, despite appearances, they enjoy life in ways that can be unexpected—even shocking—to outsiders.
+Electronic music, energetic dancing, a rich and abundant social life… Tradition and conservatism are sometimes momentarily overshadowed by a touch of exuberance (within permitted limits, of course) and open, engaging conversations.

-The aim of this project is to visit all these layers and to break the Western-derived cliché of a backward, heteropatriarchal cultural group, and to delve where no one else has done so by finding the real face of Hasidic Jews.
+The aim of this project is to explore all these layers and challenge the Western-derived cliché of a backward, patriarchal cultural group—to go beyond the surface and reveal the true face of Hasidic Jews.

 IMAGES